temporalio/documentation/docs/content/what-is-continue-as-new.md

   - continue-as-new
 ---

-Continue-As-New is the mechanism by which all relevant state is passed to a new Workflow Execution with a fresh Event History.
+Continue-As-New is a mechanism by which the latest relevant state is passed to a new Workflow Execution, with a fresh Event History.

-The reason why this exists is to prevent a Workflow Execution Event History from becoming too large.
+As a precautionary measure, the Temporal Platform limits Event History to 50,000 Events, and will warn you every 10,000 Events.
-As a precautionary measure, the Temporal Platform limits Event Histories to 50,000 and will warn you every 10,000 Events.
+To prevent a Workflow Execution Event History from exceeding this limit and failing, use Continue-As-New to start a new Workflow Execution with a fresh Event History.

 All values passed to a Workflow Execution through parameters or returned through a result value are recorded into the Event History.
 A Temporal Cluster stores the full Event History of a Workflow Execution for duration of a Namespace's retention period.
 A Workflow Execution that periodically executes a large number of Activities has the potential of hitting the size limit.

-A very large Event History can adversely performance of a Workflow Execution.
+A very large Event History can adversely affect the performance of a Workflow Execution.
 For example, in the case of a Workflow Worker failure, the full Event History must be pulled from the Temporal Cluster and given to another Worker via a Workflow Task.
 If the Event history is very large, it may take some time to load it.